JakubTabor/Regression/Regression_Project/README.md

 * This function takes the upper and lower limit and everything above and below are outliers
 # And next i write function that take this all columns with outliers and replace them with (max. and min.) allowed
 * This technique helps me keep the informations and get better final model statistics
+# Now all outliers are gone and we don't loose many informations (data)